 no fifth course option

-three papers, take-home final exam, class participation
+two short papers, one long paper, take-home final exam, discussion questions, class participation

 Political Science and Sociology majors, first-years and sophomores intending a Political Science or Sociology major